-Open the Password settings tab as follows:
+To open the Password settings tab:

 - Log on as a user with HEROS.Admin role

-- ▶ Call the user administration
+- Call user administration

 - Select the Password settings tab

 - Press the EDIT ON soft key

-- The control opens the Enter password of LDAP database window
+- > The control opens the Enter password of LDAP database window.

 - Enter password

 - > The control releases the Password settings tab for editing.